 The secrets of the syrup

 Although Matsumoto’s syrups are still homemade, most contain artificial colours and flavours, except the Mizore and Lilikoi that are natural.
-If you are concerned about health, then at any shave ice store avoid any blatantly fake flavours such as bubble gum, calpico, coca-cola, red velvet cake, café latte, and anything blue coloured (although we at LMB love blue, naturally).
+If you are concerned about health, then at any Hawaii “shave” ice store avoid any blatantly fake flavours such as bubble gum, calpico, coca-cola, red velvet cake, café latte, and anything brightly coloured.
 Also evade the Li Hing Mui, a powder made from tangy Chinese plum that has been pickled and seasoned with sugar or aspartame and enhanced with food colouring.
 The Yuzu syrup and Vanilla ice cream both contain corn syrup, another unhealthy highly processed sweetener as is Splenda (dextrose, maltodextrin and sucralose) and other artificial sweeteners used at most sugar-free syrups.

 Matsumoto’s shave ice might be the most famous on Oahu, but both Waiola’s and Shimazu’s in Honolulu offer wider choices of flavours.
 Other shops to note on Oahu are Aoki’s in Haleiwa, Baldwin’s and Ice Garden in Aiea, and Island Snow in Kailua.
 The last being the favourite of the US President Obama’s, who was born in Hawaii.